pfmarteau/KDTW/README.md

 [2]   David Haussler.
 Convolution kernels on discrete structures.
 Technical Report UCS-CRL-99-10, University of California at Santa Cruz, Santa Cruz, CA, USA, 1999.

 [3]   Pierre-François Marteau and Sylvie Gibet.
 On Recursive Edit Distance Kernels with Application to Time Series Classification.
 IEEE Transactions on Neural Networks and Learning Systems, pages 1–14, June 2014.
 14 pages.

+## See also
+[kLevenshtein](https://github.com/pfmarteau/KLevenshtein), a Regularized String Kernel derived from the Levenshtein's distance.